I never understood the fuss about sinus infections until I experienced it firsthand.

 First I’d like to remind you that I’m not a doctor, and this information should not replace communicating with your doctor, especially if you suffer from chronic sinus inflammation.

-Your doctor may prescribe antibiotics, which were not helpful for me (and according to a recent study, it helps no one and can only encourage resistance) and medication to help with your symptoms.
-If you prefer the natural approach, this is my protocol for curing sinus infection at home – Naturally:
+Your doctor may prescribe antibiotics, which were not helpful for me (and according to a recent study, it helps no one and can only encourage resistance), and medication to help with your symptoms.

-Here are some incredibly effective ways to relieve sinus headaches, sinus pressure and nasal congestion:
+Some incredibly effective ways to relieve sinus headaches, sinus pressure, and nasal congestion at home are:

-There are many essential oils that contain antimicrobial properties, making them a powerful tool for treating bacterial, viral or fungal infections.
+Many essential oils that contain antimicrobial properties, make a powerful weapon against bacterial, viral, or fungal infections.

-Peppermint or eucalyptus oil in a humidifier really helped open up my nasal passageways.
-If your nose is really stuffy, you can dilute 1 drop of Eucalyptus Oil in 1 tbsp of carrier oil and rub it on the bridge of your nose (don’t let it touch your eyes though).
+If your nose is stuffy, try to dilute 1 drop of Eucalyptus Oil in 1 tbsp of carrier oil and rub it on the bridge of your nose (don’t let it touch your eyes though).

 2. Neti Pot

-Boosting the Neti Pot treatment: You can add Himalayan salt solution, OR 1/2 spoon xylitol before rinsing the sinuses.
+To boost the Neti Pot treatment you can add Himalayan salt solution, OR 1/2 spoon xylitol before rinsing the sinuses.

-Many people swear by the Nutribiotics Grapefruit seed extract nasal spray.
-Use as recommended by the maker.
+Many people swear by the Nutribiotics Grapefruit seed extract nasal spray as a great natural sinus cure.
+Use as recommended in the instructions.

 4. Steam Inhalation

-Steam inhaling is a simple yet powerful way to relieve sinus pressure and headaches, while opening a blocked nose.
+Steam inhaling is a simple yet powerful way to relieve sinus pressure and headaches while opening your blocked nose.

 The 2 best options in my experience are Vinegar (don’t raise an eyebrow yet) and Ginger plus Turmeric.

-Sniff it into the affected nostrils 3 times a day.
-I tried it once and had instant relief.
-The next day I was sinus-infection-free.
-Coincidence?
+Sniff into the affected nostril 3 times a day.
+I tried it once and had instant relief, and the next day I was sinus infection-free.

-** Ginger and Turmeric – This provided almost instant relief to my sinus headaches.
-I simply boiled 5 slices of Ginger toot and 5 slices of Turmeric Root in water.
+2. Ginger and Turmeric – this power combo gave me almost instant relief from my sinus headaches.
+I simply boiled 5 slices of fresh Ginger root and 5 slices of Turmeric Root in water.